Want personalized recommendations?

 D.C. offers different program types for CNAs.
 You have many options, and the hybrid approach seems the best!
 Lectures are online, and hands-on clinical training takes place in person.
 These classes cover the 22 skills necessary to pass the state exams.

 Make sure you find a legitimate school to invest in.
 Dreambound offers a database of state-approved schools countrywide.
 Know all the details you need about your school at a glance!
-Class schedules and the contact person is available for your convenience.
+Class schedules and the contact person are available for your convenience.
 Whether you prefer a hybrid, in-person, or online program, we have the right fit for you.

+We focus on trusted training providers and serve students with convenience.
 Kick-start your journey to becoming a CNA and start searching for the perfect school!

 The CNA exam in D.C. consists of a written exam and a skills evaluation.
 In the written exam, you'll encounter 70 questions with a two-hour timeframe to complete them.
 If you are having difficulty reading English, an oral exam is available as an option.